SevaSk/aetherqr/README.md

 ## 🚀 Getting Started

-To get started with AetherQR, you'll need to install [ComfyUI](https://github.com/comfyanonymous/ComfyUI) first.
-Follow the instructions in their repository to set it up.
-After that, simply load the workflow `aetherqr.json` and input the images in the input directory.
+To begin using AetherQR, first install [ComfyUI](https://github.com/comfyanonymous/ComfyUI) by following the instructions in their repository.
+Once set up, load the workflow `aetherqr.json` and input the images in the input directory.

 ## 🖥️ Hardware Requirements

-We use a VM with a T4 GPU and at least 22 GB of RAM.
-If you encounter out-of-memory exceptions, try lowering the batch size.
+A VM with a T4 GPU and at least 22 GB of RAM is recommended.
+If out-of-memory exceptions occur, consider lowering the batch size.

 ## 📦 Checkpoints Used